w3c/wai-media-guide/media-content.md

 {% include toc.html type="end" %}
 {:/}

+_This page covers only some aspects of making audio and video accessible.
+For more, see [Making Video and Audio Accessible - Introduction](http://@@)._

 ## Introduction

 This page introduces things to consider when planning, scripting, storyboarding, recording, and producing audio and video.